-- · Improvements for crawls targeting multiple domains
+- Improvements for crawls targeting multiple domains

 - · A cleaner way to pass arguments to callbacks

 - A new class for JSON requests

 - Improvements for rule-based spiders

 - New features for feed exports

-Backward-incompatible changes

-- 429 is now part of the RETRY_HTTP_CODES setting by default - This change is backward incompatible.
-If you don't want to retry 429, you must override RETRY_HTTP_CODES accordingly. - Crawler, CrawlerRunner.crawl and CrawlerRunner.create_crawler no longer accept a Spider subclass instance, they only accept a Spider subclass now. - Spider subclass instances were never meant to work, and they were not working as one would expect: instead of using the passed Spider subclass instance, their from_crawler method was called to generate a new instance. - Non-default values for the SCHEDULER_PRIORITY_QUEUE setting may stop working.
+• 429 is now part of the RETRY_HTTP_CODES setting by default

+This change is backward incompatible.
+If you don't want to retry 429, you must override RETRY_HTTP_CODES accordingly.

+• Crawler, CrawlerRunner.crawl and CrawlerRunner.create_crawler no longer accept a Spider subclass instance, they only accept a Spider subclass now.

+Spider subclass instances were never meant to work, and they were not working as one would expect: instead of using the passed Spider subclass instance, their from_crawler method was called to generate a new instance.

+• Non-default values for the SCHEDULER_PRIORITY_QUEUE setting may stop working.
 Scheduler priority queue classes now need to handle Request objects instead of arbitrary Python data structures.

+• An additional crawler parameter has been added to the init method of the Scheduler class.
+Custom scheduler subclasses which don't accept arbitrary parameters in their init method might break because of this change.

+For more information, see SCHEDULER.